ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

 Also, it is assumed that the AS stores the access policies as a set of "admin policy entries", which have the same format of the scope entries according to the AIF data model AIF-OSCORE-GROUPCOMM (see {{scope-format}}).
 The following specifically considers only "admin policy entries", i.e., policy entries for Administrators of OSCORE groups hereafter shortly referred to as "policy entries".

-The AS performs the following steps.
+The AS performs the following steps:

 1. The AS initializes an empty set of scope entries, namely S_OUT.